Can a car dash cam help with insurance claims?

 How to claim with us using dash cam footage

-When you make a claim, you’ll be asked if you have dash cam footage.
+When you make a claim on your car insurance, we will ask you if you have dash cam footage.

-If the answer is yes, you’ll be sent a link to a secure website where you can quickly and easily upload your footage.
+If the answer is yes, we will send you a link to a secure website where you can quickly and easily upload your footage.